-- The permit from the Environment Agency / Secretary of State. - Requirement CW1, currently worded as HPC having to positively install an AFD prior to abstracting, which needs to be varied or changed in the DCO. - A marine licence from the MMO. - Responding to a question from HD on marine works and safety, AC said there is a Harbour Master, and all elements are fully listed on charts and distributed across a wide network to all boat users of the Severn Estuary.
+- The permit from the Environment Agency / Secretary of State. - Requirement CW1, currently worded as HPC having to positively install an AFD prior to abstracting, which needs to be varied or changed in the DCO. - A marine licence from the MMO. - 3.14 Responding to a question from HD on marine works and safety, AC said there is a Harbour Master, and all elements are fully listed on charts and distributed across a wide network to all boat users of the Severn Estuary.
 Brian Buckingham (BB) said a notice to mariners is routinely issued, which advises normal shipping that there are activities taking place which could pose a hazard if they do not look out.
 AC added that there is a 500m exclusion zone around the area, saying this is patrolled and well-marked on buoys.

 - 3.15 RP asked about the sequence for fitting the water intake heads and where the AFD fits in.
-He also asked about the boring for the outgoing tunnel. - AC said the AFD could be fitted at any point and said that small mining equipment can be used for the tunnel boring. - 3.16 Sue Goss asked where the Harbour Master is currently based on the site and whether there will be a harbour master once the station is operational.
+He also asked about the boring for the outgoing tunnel.
+AC said the AFD could be fitted at any point and said that small mining equipment can be used for the tunnel boring. - 3.16 Sue Goss asked where the Harbour Master is currently based on the site and whether there will be a harbour master once the station is operational.
 AC said Watchet is the main staging area for the Harbour Master vessel.
 Watchet Marina is used a lot and Cardiff is also used as the vessels come across from Cardiff due to the tidal range.
 AC could not confirm whether a harbour master will be required once the plant is operational but agreed to provide a note on this.
-AFTERNOTE

-AFTERNOTE

-SG said there was an advertisement for a harbour master to be based at Hinkley previously.
+AFTERNOTE: In the Transport Forum on 17th November 2022, AC reported that a Harbour Master is required if operating a jetty.
+There is no need for a Harbour Master if the jetty is removed. - 3.17 SG said there was an advertisement for a harbour master to be based at Hinkley previously.
 AC said this could have been an advertisement for the current harbour master who is based at site.
-AG confirmed there is also a deputy harbour master and that they also cover jetty operations.
+AG confirmed there is also a deputy harbour master and that they also cover jetty operations. - 3.18 John Burton (JB) asked for the current number of workers on site.
+AG confirmed 7,875 as the June five day rule figure.

-- John Burton (JB) asked for the current number of workers on site.
-AG confirmed 7,875 as the June five day rule figure. - 3.18 GP asked for clarification on whether the coastal path in front of HPC will become available beyond 2027.
+GP asked for clarification on whether the coastal path in front of HPC will become available beyond 2027.